ConnerIsOdd/Sucrolose/syntax and tutorial.md

 A: It could be a hidden file extension. be sure to disable those then change your file type.

 Q. What do i do with this?

 A. No clue.

 Q. My code is correct but errors are showing!

-A. Check for gramatical errors/mistaken capitalizations
+A. Check for gramatical errors/mistaken capitalizations.

+Q. My program completed but it says "invalid function" at the end.

+A. Check for any extra lines/spaces below the code.